kwur/new-kwur-site/_posts/2008-10-22-the-saturday-evening-post-up.md

     </p>

     <p>
-      Interesting: 3 (treatment of the reading of the digits of pi), 6 (a satirical prod at jazz fusion), 9 (longest &#8211; Mike Patton style disturbing spaz composition)
+      Interesting: 3 (treatment of the reading of the digits of pi), 6 (a satirical prod at jazz fusion), 9 (longest – Mike Patton style disturbing spaz composition)
     </p>

     <p>
-      <span style="font-weight: bold;">Marnie Stern &#8211; &#8220;This Is It And I Am It And You Are It And So Is That And He Is It And She Is It And It Is It And That Is That&#8221;<span style="font-weight: bold;"></p>
+      <span style="font-weight: bold;">Marnie Stern – “This Is It And I Am It And You Are It And So Is That And He Is It And She Is It And It Is It And That Is That”<span style="font-weight: bold;"></p>

       <p>
-        <span style="font-weight: bold;"><span style="font-weight: bold;"></span></span></span></span>You wouldn&#8217;t guess it from the cover, but this album is full of crazy guitar riffs and pulsing beats and Marni Stern&#8217;s exciting voice.
-It&#8217;s a decent album &#8211; Sleater Kinney and PJ Harvey being a 10 and Michelle Branch and The Donnas a 1, Marnie Stern is something like a 5 or 6.
+        <span style="font-weight: bold;"><span style="font-weight: bold;"></span></span></span></span>You wouldn’t guess it from the cover, but this album is full of crazy guitar riffs and pulsing beats and Marni Stern’s exciting voice.
+It’s a decent album – Sleater Kinney and PJ Harvey being a 10 and Michelle Branch and The Donnas a 1, Marnie Stern is something like a 5 or 6.
 The songs tend to sound the same, though.
 Very dance-y.
 Also, I thought the music would redeem the lame album title, but it did not.
       </p>

       <p>